Kentucky Educational Television: Shae Hopkins leadership

 To replace Wall, KET tapped Shae Hopkins, who had been a senior executive for the network and had been a staff member since 1986; unlike with Wall, executives opted not to conduct a national search in order to save money during major state budget cuts.

 KET consolidated its separate Louisville offices and studios in 2011, adding the second streetside studio in American public television to its Main Street facility.

 On January 29, 2014, the United States Department of Agriculture awarded KET a grant worth $357,700, as part of its Public Television Digital Transition Grant program, to upgrade 20 analog microwave relays for WKSO, WKMR, WKHA and WKPI to digital, in order to provide digital television service to rural areas of Kentucky.

 KET's distance learning offerings transitioned to online-only delivery before being discontinued in 2018 after 30 years due to state budget cuts in Kentucky.
 Enrollment had dwindled to 648 students; four full-time and 14 part-time employees lost their jobs as a result.
+On September 18, 2018, the Kentucky Historical Society dedicated a historical marker at the network's studio facility in observance of the network's 50th anniversary.

+In 2025, the Corporation for Public Broadcasting was defunded by Congress.
+As a result, KET laid off 15 employees and eliminated 21 other positions.

 Funding

-In fiscal year 2020–21, KET raised $25.9 million in operating revenue, 59 percent of which was represented by $15 million in funding from the Kentucky state government.
-The Corporation for Public Broadcasting accounted for another 17 percent of revenue, with the remainder split between grants and private donations.
+In fiscal year 2022–23, KET raised $32.5 million in operating revenue, 52% of which was represented by $16.8 million in funding from the Kentucky state government.
+The Corporation for Public Broadcasting accounted for another 12% of revenue, with the remainder split between grants (15%) and private donations (21%).
+KET had 35,883 members in fiscal year 2021–22.